dstrohmaier/dstrohmaier.github.io/posts/_posts/2021-07-2-sudoku-prolog.md

 To show off the power of Prolog a little more, I'll finish with the implementation of two more constraints.

 Summing constraints are equally straight forward to handle.
 There are in fact multiple variations of summing constraints, including summing along arrows and summing along diagonals (little killer clues).
-The code will usually be the same.
+The code will usually be the same:

 	add(X,Y,S):- S #= X+Y.
 	sum(Xs,S):- foldl(add,Xs,0,S).

-In the case of an arrow clue, the _S_ will be another variable.
-In the case of little killer clues, it will usually be a given digit.
+The predicate sum relates a list of integers -- order does not matter -- to its sum _S_.
+When we implement a Sudoku puzzle, the _S_ will usually be another variable in the case of arrow clues and in the case of little killer clues, it will usually be a given digit.

 Disjoint groups are a further fascinating constraint.
 It is [defined as follows](https://www.funwithpuzzles.com/2014/08/disjoint-groups-sudoku-fun-with-sudoku.html):